 Now, we're not claiming to be Warren Buffett nor Olympians.
-But repealing the estate tax - allowing unlimited inheritances to the next generation - is akin to picking the 2035 crop of ice cream entrepreneurs from among our progeny.
+But repealing the estate tax allowing unlimited inheritances to the next generation - is akin to picking the 2035 crop of ice cream entrepreneurs from among our progeny.
 There's a scary idea.

-Instead of abolishing the estate tax and pandering to billionaire campaign contributors, lawmakers should get back to the people's business.
+Instead of abolishing the estate tax and pandering to bil-

+million to those worthy of the lionaire campaign contributors, lawmakers should get back to the people's business.

 Wages have been stagnant for decades.
-Young people are carrying around anvils on their backs called
+Young people are carrying around anvils on their backs called student debt.
+Our public infrastructure is falling apart.